b1naryth1ef/disco/docs/bot_tutorial/first_steps.md

 {% endhint %}

-Within the config file, paste the following template configuration and modify the token key to contain the token you obtained above:
+Now lets setup the configuration file.
+To start off with we'll paste the following template in and modify our token key (`MY_BOT_TOKEN_HERE`) to be the token we obtained above.
+The plugins section tells disco what plugins to load, based on a module path (similar to how Python imports work).
+In this example we're asking disco to load the plugin contained in the tutorial file within the plugins directory (or "module").
+Disco by default loads the first plugin it finds within the module, so you want to make sure each plugin class is contained within its own file.

 ```yaml
 token: 'MY_BOT_TOKEN_HERE'